 Although the larger animals were almost wiped out, smaller animals were mainly left alone by the settlers as they didn’t destroy their crops.
-Prairie dogs had huge colonies in some areas, with one colony in Texas covering an area 380km long and 160km wide.
+Prairie dogs had huge colonies in some areas, with one settlement in Texas covering an area 380km long and 160km wide.
 This colony was home to approximately 400 million prairie dogs, and this was just in one state, with many other states also holding large colonies.

 Although these colonies of millions of animals don’t exist anymore, large colonies of up to a thousand prairie dogs live together.